nis057489/ros2_setup_script/README.md

 # ROS 2 install script (Humble/Jazzy)

 This repo contains a simple installer script that sets up the ROS 2 apt repo and installs either ROS 2 Humble or ROS 2 Jazzy.
+For example, you can install run this after creating a Distrobox for either ROS version, e.g., `distrobox create -i ubuntu:24.04 jazzy_env`.

 ## Local usage